Chinese property shares slide despite Beijing assurance on mortgage protests

 The regulatory comment came as threats to withhold payments for stalled property projects have proliferated in official and social media in recent weeks.
 That has deepened investor concerns about China's property sector, which accounts for a quarter of the world's second-biggest economy and has been a pillar of growth through the last two decades.

+It wasn't immediately clear whether any homebuyers had begun acting out on threats to stop mortgage payments.

-The Hang Seng Property Index .HSNP, tracking a group of mainland-based property developers, fell 1.3% in the morning trade on Friday, dragging the Hong Kong benchmark index .HSI down 0.8%.
+The Hang Seng Property Index .HSNP, tracking a group of mainland-based property developers, fell 1.2% by the midday trading break on Friday, dragging the Hong Kong benchmark index .HSI down 1.2% also.

 The drop came despite Chinese state media carrying reports late on Thursday citing an unnamed China Banking and Insurance Regulatory Commission (CBIRC) official saying the regulator will strengthen coordination with housing and construction authorities, and China's central bank, to back local administrations in "guaranteeing the delivery of homes".